Pollen Street Capital takes 10% stake in Dutch challenger bank Bunq

-AMSTERDAM, July 8 (Reuters) - British equity firm Pollen Street Capital has taken a 10% stake in Netherlands-based challenger bank Bunq for roughly 193 million euros ($228 million), valuing it at 1.6 billion euros ($1.89 billion).
+AMSTERDAM (Reuters) -British equity firm Pollen Street Capital has taken a 10% stake in Netherlands-based challenger bank Bunq for roughly 193 million euros ($228 million), valuing it at 1.6 billion euros ($1.89 billion).

 Bunq owner Ali Niknam said that the capital would be used to acquire Capitalflow Group of Ireland for roughly 141 million euros, pending regulatory approval, as part of its growth strategy.